Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Q2: What if my application is late?

-You can submit a web form or phone in to the visa application center.
+You can submit a web form or phone in to the visa application centre.
 You can check the status to see if it is already overdue.

 Q3: Would it be possible to hurry it up if I had a visa consultant service?